FahmidAnabi/clean-code-javascript/README.md

 reference.
 In the case of objects and arrays, if your function makes a change in a shopping cart array, for example, by adding an item to purchase, then any other function that uses that `cart` array will be affected by this addition.
-That may be great, however it can be bad too.
-Let's imagine a bad
+That may be great, however it can be খারাপ too.
+Let's imagine a খারাপ
 situation:

 The user clicks the "Purchase", button which calls a `purchase` function that spawns a network request and sends the `cart` array to the server.
-Because of a bad network connection, the `purchase` function has to keep retrying the request.
+Because of a খারাপ network connection, the `purchase` function has to keep retrying the request.
 Now, what if in the meantime the user accidentally clicks "Add to Cart" button on an item they don't actually want before the network request begins?
 If that happens and the network request begins, then that purchase function